UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCD/zos-multi-generate-artifact-info/overview.md

 ### Version 8

-Added support for Directory/File and Generic artifacts
+* Added support for Directory/File and Generic artifacts
+* Added check for Target Dataset Filter to allow only dataset or member loop types

 ### Version 7